-Professor, Vice Chancellor of Institutional Effectiveness, Faculty Affairs, and ALO
+Professor, Vice Provost of Institutional Effectiveness, Faculty Affairs, and ALO

 - The University of Texas At Austin, Bachelor of Science